Frequently asked questions

 Will treatment be sore?

-Receiving Chiropractic Adjustments, is for the most part painless.
-Most research show 5% of patients may have a slight flare off of the complaint after recieveing treatment, however this dissipates within 24 hours, with the majority of patients noticiting a vast improvment.
-We always advise all of our patients, that if anyone is experiencing any post treatment issues, to contact the clinic and one of practitioners will speak to them directly and put their mind at ease.
+Receiving Chiropractic Adjustments is for the most part painless.
+Most research show 5% of patients may have a slight flare off of the complaint after receiveing treatment, however this dissipates within 24 hours, with the majority of patients noticing a vast improvement.
+We always advise all of our patients to contact the clinic if they are experiencing any post treatment issues, and one of practitioners will speak to them directly and put their mind at ease.